MLB Network

-The MLB Network is an American television sports channel dedicated to baseball.
-It is primarily owned by Major League Baseball, with Warner Bros.
-Discovery through its sports unit, Comcast's NBC Sports Group, Charter Communications, and Cox Communications having minority ownership.
+MLB Network is an American television sports channel dedicated to baseball.
+It is primarily owned by Major League Baseball, with TNT Sports, Comcast's NBC Sports Group, Charter Communications, and Cox Communications having minority ownership.

 The channel's headquarters and studios are located at their leased facilities in Secaucus, New Jersey, a building owned by Hartz Mountain Industries which formerly housed MSNBC's studios.
 MLB Network's studios also house NHL Network, which came under the management of MLB Advanced Media in mid-2015 and transferred most operations from the network's former Toronto home base.

 Tony Petitti, former executive producer of CBS Sports, was named the network's first president.
 Petitti served as MLB Network's president until December 2014, when he was appointed as Chief Operating Officer of Major League Baseball.
 Rob McGlarry, who worked as Senior and later Executive Vice-president of Business Affairs at MLB Network since 2009, was named the network's second president.

-As of February 2015, MLB Network is available to approximately 69,991,000 pay television households (60.1% of subscription television customers) in the United States.
+As of November 2023, MLB Network is available to approximately 31,000,000 pay television households in the United States, down from its 2013 peak of 71,000,000 households, though the network is also available separately through the league's app, either as a monthly offering or bundled into its streaming service, MLB.tv.

 History

 Major League Baseball became the fourth major North American professional sports league to launch its own 24-hour cable network.
 NBA TV dates back to 1999, the NHL Network to 2001 (though not in the United States until 2007), and the NFL Network to 2003.
 However, MLB Network is carried in the most households of these four networks, as it is available on all of the top-ten video operators in the United States.

 MLB Network soft-launched on December 16, 2008, with a rolling automated loop of archival programming and promotions for the network for cable systems that carried the network's transmissions leading up to the January 1, 2009 launch.
 The channel fully launched at 6:00 p.m.
 EST with the premiere of Hot Stove.

 In April 2012, MLB Network's standard definition feed shifted to a 16:9 letterbox format.
 Both of the network's SD and HD feeds now show the same format.

 On April 4, 2016, MLB Network debuted a new on-air graphics package optimized for the 16:9 format, replacing the previous on-air look used since the network's New Year's Day 2009 launch.

-On January 31, 2023, MLB Network was removed from YouTube TV's channel lineup after failed to reach a contract renewal agreement.
+On January 31, 2023, MLB Network was removed from YouTube TV's channel lineup after they failed to reach a contract renewal agreement.

+In July 2024, MLB Network launched a direct-to-consumer streaming service, featuring the network bundled in with radio play-by-play for $5.99 a month, or as part of a MLB.tv subscription.